Committees

 Subgroups of UWIN partners have formed specialty committees.
-These committees serve as an opportunity to collaborate and learn in smaller networks to deep dive into more specific studies ranging from research to outreach.
+These committees serve as an opportunity to collaborate and learn in smaller groups to deep dive into specific fields.
 Any UWIN member is welcome to join existing committees or propose new ones.

 Environmental Justice